shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - In the **Parameters** tab, enter the following details:
   - Uncheck the **Only show parameters that need input or review** checkbox
   - **Effect**: Select **deny** from the dropdown
-  - **Namespace exclusions**: Replace the existing content with `["kube-system","kube-node-lease","kube-public","gatekeeper-system","app-routing-system","azappconfig-system","sc-system","aks-command"]`
+  - **Namespace exclusions**: Replace the existing content with `["kube-system","gatekeeper-system","azure-arc", "kube-node-lease","kube-public","app-routing-system","azappconfig-system","sc-system","aks-command"]`
   - **Image registry**: Enter your container registry URL as `@lab.CloudResourceTemplate(AKSAutomatic).Outputs[containerRegistryLoginServer]/`
 - Click **Review + create** to review the policy assignment
 - Click **Create** to assign the policy definition to the AKS cluster